 Melt chocolate over low heat or in the microwave.
 Remove torte from springform pan, turn it upside down and peel off parchment paper.
 Brush bottom with chocolate, let dry completely.

 Mix kirsch liqueur with water.
-Brush repeatedly over top and sides of cake.
-Let sit for several hours or overnight.
+Cut cake horizontally in halves.
+Brush top and sides of both halves repeatedly with kirsch.
+Let sit overnight.